-Effective April 1, 2019, the Company pays each Director a retainer at the rate of \$125,000 annually, \$10,000 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
+Effective January 1, 2022, the Company and Penn Capital Funds Trust, based on an allocation formula, pay each Director a retainer at the rate of \$125,000 annually, \$13,500 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
 The Chairman of the Audit Committee and Chairman of the Regulatory Oversight Committee each receives an additional fee of \$20,000 for his services.
-The Chairman of the Contract Committee and the Chairman of the Nominating and Governance Committee each receives an additional fee of \$10,000 per year for his services.
-The Chairman of the Investment and Liquidity Risk Committee receives an additional fee of \$7,500 per year for his services.
+The Chairman of the Committee and the Chairman of the Nominating and Governance Committee each receives an additional fee of \$10,000 per year for his services.
 The Vice Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity and the Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity.